xipki/xipki/README.md

 ## Enroll/Revoke Certificate

 * SCEP
-  Any SCEP client.
+  Using any SCEP client.
 XiPKI provides also a SCEP client.

+  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
+  It can be executed in the CLI as follows:
+  - `source xipki/client-script/scep-client.script`

 * XiPKI CLI
   XiPKI CLI provides both the full-featured client and the lite version to enroll and revoke certificates via CMP.

-  The binary `xipki-cli-<version>`.tar.gz contains several example scripts in the folder xipki/client-script.
+  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
-  They can be executed in the CLI as follows:
+  It can be executed in the CLI as follows:
   - `source xipki/client-script/cmp-client.script`
-  - `source xipki/client-script/rest-client.script`
-  - `source xipki/client-script/scep-client.script`

 * REST API
   The shell script `xipki/client-script/rest.sh` of the `xipki-cli` demonstrates the use of REST API.

+  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
+  It can be executed in the CLI as follows:
+  - `source xipki/client-script/rest-client.script`

 CLI Commands
 -----
 Please refer to [commands.md](commands.md) for more details.